-Bone health: are you vitamin D deficient?
+Bone health: are you vitamin D insufficient?

 Vitamin D is essential to bone health, playing an important role in protecting bone tissue and also helping to absorb calcium.
 During childhood, you need vitamin D to build strong bones and in adulthood, you need it to maintain them.